Goal: To spotlight traditional fermentation as a forgotten solution for global health, nutritional, and environmental challenges.

 The fermentation of foods and beverages is an ancient practice that has played a significant role in traditional human diets across every continent, relying on the metabolic activity of microorganisms to transform and preserve foods.
 This method, widely practiced in low- and middle-income countries (LMICs), enhances the nutritional profile of staples like cereals, legumes, tubers, and dairy by improving mineral bioavailability, protein digestibility, and reducing anti-nutrients.
 The extended shelf-life of fermented foods helps reduce food waste and supports a stable food supply, particularly in resource-limited settings.
 As an energy-efficient process, fermentation not only reduces waste but also contributes to climate goals.
 The benefits of fermenting staple foods are especially valuable in LMIC, where access to storage and a diverse and nutritious diet can be limited.

-In LMICs, traditional fermented foods are largely produced at the household level, relying on indigenous microbes in the environment and offering critical contributions to food security and income generation.
-Scaling up these small-scale fermentation practices holds significant economic potential, especially for empowering women and creating income opportunities, enabling the provision of nutritious, health-promoting foods for their families and communities.
+In LMICs, traditional fermented foods are largely produced at the household level.
+These practices rely on indigenous microbes in the environment and offer critical contributions to food security and income generation.
+Women are often the primary practitioners of fermentation, holding valuable traditional knowledge and playing an essential role in preserving and transmitting these practices across generations.
+Scaling up these small-scale fermentation practices holds significant economic potential.
+It can empower women and create income opportunities, enabling the provision of nutritious, health-promoting foods for their families and communities as well.
 Given that many fermented foods are plant-based, amplifying the scale of fermentation could contribute to the ongoing shift towards diverse protein dietary patterns globally.

 Understand how malnutrition affects our collective future